hacks-guide/Guide_Wii/docs/it_IT/priiloader.md

 - [Priiloader Wii U Forwarder](https://github.com/DacoTaco/priiloader/releases/download/0.10.0/PriiloaderWiiUForwarder.zip) (direct download)
   - [Aroma](https://wiiu.hacks.guide/aroma/getting-started) must be installed on your console for the Priiloader Wii U Forwarder to function.

-## Instructions
+## Istruzioni

 ### Sezione I - Preparazione

-1. Power off your console.
+1. Spegni la console.
 2. Inserisci la scheda SD o dispositivo USB nel tuo computer.
 3. Copy the `apps` folder from the LoadPriiloader `.zip` to the root of your SD card or USB drive.
 4. Copy the `apps` folder from the priiloader `.zip` to the root of your SD card or USB drive.